marksmanuk/pimsf/README.md

-# PiMSF - 60kHz MSF Time Signal Generator for Raspberry Pi
+# PiMSF - 60kHz MSF Time Signal for Raspberry Pi

 This is a small program for emulating the MSF Radio Time Signal using a Raspberry Pi.